ibm-cloud-docs/SecureGateway/securegateway_destination.md

 #### Server Name Indicator (SNI)
 {: #dest-sni}
 This option becomes available by selecting TLS or Mutual Auth for your [Resource Authentication](#dest-resource-auth).
-This is used to allow a separate hostname to be provided to the TLS handshake of the resource connection.
+It is the name of the host being connected to, and must be a host name, and not an IP address.
+It can be used to allow a separate hostname to be provided to the TLS handshake of the resource connection, or used by a multi-homed server to choose the correct certificate to present to the client.
+It is suggested to set this to be same as `Resource Hostname`.

 ### Client Certificate and Key
 {: #dest-client-cert-key}